dotnet/roslyn/src/Roslyn.Diagnostics.Analyzers/Roslyn.Diagnostics.Analyzers.md

 ## RS0042: Do not copy value

-Do not unbox non-copyable value types.
+Auto-properties always copy values, so they cannot be declared with non-copyable types.

 |Item|Value|
 |-|-|